What is a 2 step rev limiter?

+The 2 step rev limiter is a device with good intentions that gives little-gains, more fun than performance if you ask me.
 Rather than only having 1 rev-limit at the end of your RPM (to prevent engine failure) this adds a second rev limit that can be engaged when you have the clutch-in or handbrake up etc.

 It does comes stock-standard (from the factory) on some vehicles like: